Research and Links

 - Access to the Medical Home among Children with and without Special Health Care Needs.
 (2018).
 Pediatrics.
 Lichstein, J. C., et al.

-- Building Systems That Work for Children with Complex Health Care Needs.
+- Building Systems that Work for Children with Complex Health Care Needs.
 (2018).
 Pediatrics.
 Agrawal, R., & Stille, C. (Eds.)

 - Children with Special Health Care Needs Face Challenges Accessing Information, Support, and Services.
 (2020).
 Child Trends.
 Abdi, F. M., et al.